asi-alliance/asi-chain-faucet/server/README.md

 - GET `/deploy/:deploy_id`
   - Validates deploy id
-  - Returns deploy info from genesis validator node (status, msg, block_hash)
+  - Returns deploy info (status, msg, block_hash)

 ## Notes

 - Amount sent per transfer is configured by `FAUCET_AMOUNT` in `.env`
-- The service talks to a node and an genesis validator (for only-read endpoints)
+- For read-only endpoints, the service communicates with the observer node, or with the validator node if `dev-mode` is enabled